Gene-Based Therapy for Duchenne Muscular Dystrophy (DMD)

 Scope of Policy

-This Clinical Policy Bulletin addresses gene-based therapy for duchenne muscular dystrophy (DMD) for commercial medical plans.
+This Clinical Policy Bulletin addresses gene-based therapy for Duchenne muscular dystrophy (DMD) for commercial medical plans.
 For Medicare criteria, see Medicare Part B Criteria.

 Note: Requires Precertification: